aaronadalja/booking-pref-replication-1/README.md

 Date: January 2026

 The files contained herein allow for replication of the results for:
-"Consumer preferences for hotel sustainability attributes in online bookings" by Sabrina Pan, Aaron Adalja, Megan Nguyen
+"Consumer demand for hotel sustainability attributes in online booking choice" by Sabrina Pan, Aaron Adalja, Megan Nguyen

 root folder: